Birmingham City: Harry Redknapp named manager after Gianfranco Zola's resignation

 "My wife said to me 'are you mad or what?' but I get fed up sitting around doing nothing."

-Blues could be in the relegation zone by the time Redknapp takes charge of his first match.
+Blues could be in the relegation zone by the time Redknapp takes charge of his first match, at Villa Park.

 Should Blackburn and Nottingham Forest both win on Saturday, Birmingham would slip into the bottom three.